2C NOW

 Partners and funding

-This project is led by France Energies Marines and RTE.
+This project was led by RTE and France Energies Marines.

 skyborn logo 2023

-This project receives funding from France Energies Marines and its members and partners, as well as French State funding managed by the National Research Agency under the France 2030 investment plan.
+This project received funding from France Energies Marines and its members and partners, as well as French State funding managed by the National Research Agency under the France 2030 investment plan.

 France 2030 logo